2024

 Department of Health and Social Care

-Concerns summary Overwhelming demand on the Emergency Department led to deviations from triage protocols, delayed medical record keeping, and a reduced ability to identify serious conditions presenting atypically.
+Concerns summary (AI summary) Overwhelming demand on the Emergency Department led to deviations from triage protocols, delayed medical record keeping, and a reduced ability to identify serious conditions presenting atypically.

-Action taken summary The Department of Health and Social Care reports that Tameside and Glossop Integrated Care NHS Foundation Trust has opened a rebuilt, larger emergency department to improve patient flow.
-Nationally, t
+Action Taken (AI summary) Tameside and Glossop Integrated Care NHS Foundation Trust has opened a rebuilt emergency department with a larger footprint and increased patient capacity.

 All Responded